mighty-gerbils/gerbil-poo/doc/poo.md

-A *prototype* is an incremental description of how each slot of an instance can be computed from (a) the other slots of the instance, and (b) slot computations *inherited* from some super-prototype.
+A *prototype* is an incremental description of how each slot of an instance can be computed from (a) the other slots of the instance, and (b) slot computations *inherited* from some super-prototypes.
 The inherited slot computations can recursively refer to further inherited slot computations;
 while more slots may refer to each other.
 When *instantiating* a prototype into an instance, the resulting instance is the fixed point of all these computations.

+Each prototype specifies a list of super-prototypes to directly inherit from.
+These direct super-prototypes may themselves depend on other prototypes.
+The direct and indirect super-prototypes are organized in a DAG — a directed acyclic graph.
+This inheritance graph is reduced to a *precedence list* using a *linearization algorithm* that yields a total order compatible with the partial order of the DAG.
+We use the same "C3 linearization algorithm" as all modern languages for its nice properties: the precedence list of a prototype always includes as (possibly non-contiguous) sublists the precedence lists of each of its superclasses, and its direct superclasses are included as early as possible in the list.

 A list of prototypes can be combined into a new prototype by *inheritance*.
-_Within the scope of this combination_, each prototype in the list is considered a *super-prototype* of the prototypes appearing earlier in the list, and a *direct super-prototype* of the prototype appearing immediately before it.
+_Within the scope of this combination_, each prototype in the list is considered a *super-prototype* of the prototypes appearing earlier in the list, and a *direct super-prototype* of the prototype appearing before indirect super-prototypes immediately before it.
 The earlier prototype is said to *inherit from* the super-prototypes, and to *directly inherit from* its direct super-prototype.
 To compute a slot in the combination,